-Ray Dalio is best known for starting Bridgewater — the largest and best performing hedge fund in the world.
+Ray Dalio is best known for starting Bridgewater — one of the largest and best performing hedge funds in the world.
 The book was then a handbook for Bridgewater employees, but was really a how-to guide to becoming effective at life — that is, achieving your goals, no matter how difficult things might be.
 In 2017, Dalio published a paper edition of the book with publisher Simon & Schuster.

 Both versions of Principles contain a mix of rationalist ideas on being effective, advice on good decision making, and some self-helpy bits about self control and self regulation.